This Function is used to create a VPC in xpose using the output from the

 A vector of two values that describe the limits of the prediction interval that should be displayed.
 These limits should be found in the

-Additional options to control the look and feel of the PI
+Additional options to control the look and feel of the PI.

-See See grid.polygon
+See See grid.polygon and plot

 for more details.